 Church supply house Schreibmayr, Munich, Germany, has a special section with vestments for St. Nicholas.
 These quality, reasonably pieces include copes, miters, albs, chasubles, crozier tops, beards, wigs, gloves, and appropriate ring binders.
 The site accepts PayPal payments.
 There are good reviews for these Nicholas items.
 Nicholas garments and bishop equipment

-Church supply house, Ackerman, offers liturgical vestments for “Santa Claus”—our St. Nicholas.
+Church supply house, Ackerman, offers liturgical vestments for "Santa Claus"—our St. Nicholas.
 Cope, miter, alb, cincture, stole, and crozier, may be ordered as a set or individually.
 They have several styles; search for "Santa Claus" to find them.
 People have reported good experiences with Ackerman, who ships anywhere.

 For a professional look a number of St. Nicholases have found quality, affordable St. Nicholas vestments from Poland on eBay.
 One such seller I've heard good reports about is Ackermann Liturgical Vestments.
 Copes, miters, stoles (often come with the cope), chasubles and albs are all available.
 You'll probably want to look at red copes and miters.